Lramseyer/vaporview/README.md

 - Timestamp with Units - ie: `50,000 ns` (comma is optional)
 - Netlist elements - ie: `top.submodule.signal`

+When clicking on netlit element links, paths that point to a variable will add that variable to the viewer.
+However, if the path points to a scope, it will instead reveal and select that scope in the netlist view.

 # Controls

 ## Keyboard Shortcuts